Above: Teampall Naomh Mhìcheil or St Michael’s Chapel, located on the island of Griomasaigh.

 2. The evidence for the early period.

-We do, however, have a number of pieces of sculpture which look as if they should belong to the earlier medieval period, at Howmore, for instance, or at St Columba’s Chapel in North Uist (Fisher 2001, 11, 108-12).
+We do, however, have a number of pieces of sculpture which look as if they should belong to the earlier medieval period, at Howmore, for instance, or at St Columba’s Chapel in North Uist ([simple_tooltip content='Fisher, I. 2001.
+Early Medieval Sculpture in the West Highlands and Islands (Edinburgh).']Fisher 2001, 11, 108-12[/simple_tooltip]).
 Such evidence is just about enough in some cases to indicate that these sites were in use by Christians in the early medieval period, but the evidence doesn’t go much beyond this.
 Still, where such sculpture is present it can often confirm an earlier past for a site which otherwise we might imagine was established in the later middle ages.

 A significant issue here is who was in Uist before the Scandinavians.
 That the church had a strong Gaelic dimension to it, at the very least, seems clear from the evidence.
 But it is less clear that the bulk of the pre-Norse population were Gaelic speakers.
 If sculptural traditions are a sufficient reflection of linguistic and/or ethnic affinity, the people of Uist were likely Pictish, and that, certainly, is how archaeologists working on South Uist in recent decades have described this period.
 A stone with Pictish symbols was found near Sunamul, Benbecula, and another at Pabaigh south of Barra.
-A number more are on Skye, where additionally Adomnán’s Life of Columba implies the saint needed an interpreter to speak to locals (VC i.33).
+A number more are on Skye, where additionally Adomnán’s Life of Columba implies the saint needed an interpreter to speak to locals ([simple_tooltip content='VC = Anderson, A.O. and Anderson M.O.
+1991.
+Adomnán’s Life of Columba (Oxford); Sharpe, R. 1995.
+Adomnán of Iona.
+Life of St Columba (Harmondsworth).']VC i.33[/simple_tooltip]).
 It has generally been thought that north of Ardnamurchan in the 6th and 7th century, at least, the west coast and the Hebrides were probably Pictish-speaking.
 Aside from sculpture, there is no direct evidence on the matter, however.
 The relevance for our purposes here may be that both in the pre-Norse period and also in the Scandinavian period, if the church was Gaelic in language, it was not the language of the local population.
 The story of the conversion to Christianity here, and the development of the church, then, probably follows a different trajectory to the Gaelic-speaking southern Hebrides and Argyll.

-One piece of evidence for that trajectory in South Uist may be the burial from what archaeologists have called the Pictish period, dating to ca. 700, at Cille Pheadair (Parker Pearson et al. 2018, 21-4).
+One piece of evidence for that trajectory in South Uist may be the burial from what archaeologists have called the Pictish period, dating to ca. 700, at Cille Pheadair ([simple_tooltip content='Parker Pearson, M. et al. (eds) 2018.
+Cille Pheadair.
+A Norse Farmstead and Pictish Burial Cairn in South Uist (Oxford), 21-41.']Parker Pearson et al. 2018, 21-4[/simple_tooltip]).
 Nicknamed ‘Kilphedir Kate’, the body seems to have been that of a high status female, and she was interred in a manner which is certainly not explicitly Christian, even if there is nothing diagnostically non-Christian about it.
 In some ways, though not in all, the burial conforms to practices seen elsewhere in the Pictish zone of Scotland, and hence can be taken alongside the sculpture as evidence of where Uist belongs.
 A simplistic reading, then, might allow that ca.700 leading members of society in South Uist had not completely converted to Christianity.
 But this burial may never have been typical.

 AU 649.4 The war of the descendants of Áedán and of Gartnait son of Accidan